Last Updated on February 19, 2022 by Paul Guzman

 Early Blooming Trees and Plants

-Ice plants – Due to the early season, warmer weather in the southwest most ice plants (Delosperma nubigenum) is now blooming.
+Ice plants – Due to the early season, and warmer weather in the southwest most ice plants (Delosperma nubigenum) will bloom in early spring, after the last frost.
 This yellow flowering ice plant grows to about 2″ maybe 3″ in height and can spread 36″ in width.
 It will bloom all the way through mid-summer.
 A perfect plant for ground cover soil erosion purposes.
+USDA Zone 5-9

 The Forsythia Plant – Early blooming plant.